-Healthwatch consulted with the CCG, public health, social services and the voluntary community sector as to the type of intelligence that would have the greatest impact on commissioning and service design in the next two to three years.
+NHS Tower Hamlets CCG and Healthwatch consulted with public health, social services and the voluntary community sector as to the type of intelligence that would have the greatest impact on commissioning and service design over the next two to three years.
 These priorities became the areas of research for the community organisations.

-The priorities were:
+The priorities areas were:

 - 1. Carers

 - 2. Older people

-- 3. Children
+- 3. Children and young people

-- 4. Young people
+- 4. General Practice

-- 5. Cancer services
+- 5. Integrated care

-- 6. GP Practice
+- 6. Equality and diversity

-- 7. Integrated Care

-- 8. Eastern Europeans

-- 9. Dual Diagnosis
+- 7. Dual Diagnosis